 Jim has long been active as a leading member and supporter of the Republican Party and conservative organizations.
-He currently serves as a member of the Illinois Republican Party State Central Committee and as Secretary of the United Republican Fund.
+He currently serves as Secretary of the United Republican Fund.

 Jim is well known for his philanthropic endeavors.
 More than two decades ago, he established the Oberweis Foundation as a charitable trust created to help children and adults in difficult economic circumstances, such as those served by Hesed House and the Northern Illinois Food Bank, on whose Board of Directors Jim serves.

 Jim is married to Julie.
 He has five adult children, two stepchildren, and nineteen grandchildren, most of whom call Illinois home.